 An efficient way to save for your retirement

-Using Registered Retirement Savings Plans (RRSPs) is a very effective way to save for retirement, primarily due to their tax treatment.
+Using Registered Retirement Savings Plans (RRSPs) is a very effective way to save for retirement and reduce taxable income to save for your longer term goals.
 Your RRSP contributions may be tax deductible, meaning that money earned in your plan could grow tax-deferred until you retire, which means your retirement savings can grow faster.

 - Individual RRSP account registered in your name.
 The investments held within this account, and any associated tax benefits, belong to you.